Shopify/polaris/polaris.shopify.com/content/design/motion/index.md

         An elaborate animation of the tick mark that fills in the container and rotates the tick mark.
       </video>
-      Allow motion to complicate the interface or hinder merchant comprehension.
+      Use motion that doesn't correspond to merchants’ interactions and expectations.
     </Column>

   </Row>